Lougee Basabas: 2012–2014: Solo career / The Voice Season 2

 At the beginning of 2012, Lougee was determined to continue her path in songwriting.
 She continued to write and perform around Metro Manila with some minor appearances in television game shows and online shows.

 By mid-2013, Lougee was invited to audition for The Voice of the Philippines Season 2 (ABS-CBN).
 After some months, she was called back to do her blind auditions for the show, evidently picking Bamboo as her coach when both he and coach apl.de.ap turned for her during her song "Strong Enough" by Sheryl Crow.
 Her journey, however, was cut short as she was eliminated before the live battles portion of the program.
 Nevertheless, Lougee continued to perform, write and record thereafter with new recognition of her talents because of The Voice.
 Ultimately, her appearance in the show gave new hope to something that ended a few years before that—the demand the Mojofly's return.

 2015: The return to Mojofly

 After Lougee's appearance on The Voice, fans and patrons of Mojofly began asking if the band would ever reunite.
 It was apparent that Lougee and her drummer (Ali Alejandro) were still doing shows as "Lougee" as the only 2 remaining members of the former band.
 Lougee still continued to perform Mojofly songs in her sets as well.
-In late to mid-2015, the remaining members, with the help of Kiko Montecillo (keys) and Mark Gelbolingo (bass), renamed the band "Lougee" back to Mojofly.
+In early to mid-2015, the remaining members, with the help of Kiko Montecillo (keys) and Mark Gelbolingo (bass), renamed the band "Lougee" back to Mojofly.
 In 2015, Mojofly began recording their fourth studio album at Yellow Room Music PH headed by Monty Macalino (vocalist of Mayonnaise (band)).